Frank Aiken: The Emergency

 Thinking that Britain would lose the war in 1940, he refused to back senior British civil servant Malcolm MacDonald's plan for the unification of Ireland in return for the Irish state joining the British effort.
 In diplomatic negotiations Aiken told him that a united Ireland, if it was conceded, would still stay neutral to safeguard its security and that further talks were 'a sheer waste of time'.
 Furthermore, the Irish people 'would not support their government taking them into the war without some actual provocation from Germany'.
 When asked on American radio about the offer of unity in return for entering the war, he replied, 'most certainly not.
 We want union and sovereignty, not union and slavery'.

 In March 1941, Aiken was sent to America to secure US supplies, both military and economic, that DeValera claimed Britain was withholding owing to Irish neutrality.
-Aiken had a bad-tempered meeting with President Franklin Roosevelt in Washington DC.
+Aiken had a bad-tempered meeting with President Franklin D. Roosevelt in Washington DC.
 Roosevelt urged Aiken and Ireland to join the war on the allied side asking if it was true that he had said that 'Ireland had nothing to fear from a German victory'.
 Aiken denied saying this but cited the British 'supply squeeze' as an act of aggression and asked the US to help.
 Roosevelt agreed to send supplies, but only if Britain consented.
 At the close Aiken asked the President to 'support us in our stand against aggression'.
 'German aggression, yes' Roosevelt replied, to which Aiken retorted 'British aggression too'.
 This infuriated Roosevelt, who shouted 'nonsense' and 'pulled the tablecloth [from under his lunch] sending cutlery flying around the room'.
 Ultimately, Aiken was not able to secure a promise of American arms, but was able to get a shipment of grain, two merchant ships and coal.
 Roosevelt also gave 'his personal guarantee' that Britain would not invade Ireland.